-The school's PTO is a service organization that provides support to students, teachers, and parents through many different programs and initiatives.
-The PTO has raised funds to buy playground equipment and supplies for teachers.
-The PTO also provides support for the Harvest Feast, the Children in the Arts Day Festival, Arts Enrichment, Fourth Grade graduation, academic enrichment activities, artists in residence, and a variety of field trips and special events throughout the school year.
-The PTO sponsors movie nights, the Harvest Feast and Auction, a spring Family Dance, the Staff Appreciation week, Forums with representatives from the Superintendent's Office, and PTO e-mailed announcements.
-All parents and teachers are automatically members of the PTO, which is governed by elected officers and those attending PTO meetings.
-All parents are welcome and encouraged to attend PTO meetings; childcare is provided during evening meetings at no cost.
+The school's PTO is a service organization that provides support to students, teachers, and parents/guardians through many different programs and initiatives.
+The PTO has raised funds to buy playground equipment and supplies for teachers and student activities.
+The PTO also provides support for the Harvest Feast, the Children in the Arts Day Festival, Arts Enrichment, Fourth Grade Moving Up Ceremony, academic enrichment activities, artists in residence, and a variety of field trips and special events throughout the school year.
+The PTO sponsors movie nights, the Harvest Feast and Silent Auction, the Staff Appreciation week, the Seed Fundraiser, Forums with representatives from the Superintendent's Office, and PTO e-mailed announcements.
+All parents/guardians and teachers are automatically members of the PTO, which is governed by elected officers and those attending PTO meetings.
+All parents/guardians are welcome and encouraged to attend PTO meetings.